Marjorie Lynch: Early life

 Lynch was born Marjorie Ward on November 20, 1920, in London, England.
 Her father, Geoffrey Ward, was a Canadian immigrant who became a Conservative alderman in the borough of Croydon.
 Her mother was active in the community.
 She had a brother, Roy Ward, and a sister, Daphne Hall.
 Lynch assisted in running a youth club in the London slums when she was 16.
 In 1939, when she was 18, she volunteered with the Women's Auxiliary Air Force and became a first lieutenant in the Royal Air Force by the time she left in 1945.
 She was stationed at Biggin Hill, Kent, where she worked as an administrative officer and served as an assistant to Group Captain A. G. Malan and met Winston Churchill on several occasions.
 The base was often bombed by German planes, including during the Battle of Britain, and in 1943, Lynch joined the American Red Cross (ARC) as a home service worker.

 She served in London and Paris, where she met her future husband, Dr. Edward Donald Lynch, on Christmas Day in 1944.
-The couple married the next April and, with encouragement from her parents, Lynch followed her husband, a U.S. Army medical officer, back to his hometown of Yakima, Washington, in 1945.
+The couple married the next April and, with encouragement from her parents, Lynch followed her husband, a United States Army medical officer, back to his hometown of Yakima, Washington, in 1945.
 Although initially hesitant about life in the United States, Lynch quickly became involved with the local community.
 She re-joined the ARC and became involved with community initiatives focused on health and education.
 Three years after arriving in the country, she was naturalized as an American citizen.
 Lynch and her husband had three daughters by 1954: Valerie, Daphne, and Theresa.
 They later divorced.